Matings, holomorphic correspondences, and a Bers slice: Conformal matings and rational uniformization

 \begin{lemma} The connected components of $\Int{\mathrm{Dom}(F)}$ correspond bijectively to the gaps of the lamination $\mathcal{L}_P$.
-Moreover, two components of $\Int{\mathrm{Dom}(F)}$ touch at a point if and only if the corresponding gaps of $\mathcal{L}_P$ are cobordant on a leaf or a polygon. \end{lemma}
+Moreover, two components of $\Int{\mathrm{Dom}(F)}$ touch at a point if and only if the corresponding gaps of $\mathcal{L}_P$ either share a common boundary leaf or have boundary leaves corresponding to the sides of a common polygon. \end{lemma}

 \begin{remark} The topology of $\mathrm{Dom}(F)$ depends on the equivalence relation $\mathcal{L}_P$ and the integer $p$, but not on the integer $n$. \end{remark}